DOCUMENTATION · v4.0

 The three tabs at the top of the canvas filter workflows by status:

-Active - workflows currently enabled in HubSpot.
-Inactive - workflows that exist but are turned off.
-Useful for auditing what's been paused.
 Deleted - workflows you've soft-deleted from Entflow.
 These are recoverable - click a deleted workflow node and use the restore button in the detail panel.

 Deleting a workflow in Entflow does not delete it in HubSpot.
 It only hides it from your Active view.
 If a workflow was deleted in HubSpot itself, Entflow will detect this on the next sync and move it to the Deleted tab automatically.